philc/book-notes/an elegant puzzle - will larson.md

       refinement.
     * Batching escalation handling:
-      * "It's powerful because it creates a release valve for folks who are frustrated with rough edges in your current policies -- they're setill welcome to escalate -- while also esnuring that everyone is operating in a consistent, fair environment; escalations will only be used as inputs for updated policy, not handled in a one-off fashion.
-The approach also maintains working o npolicy as a leveraged operation for leadership, avoiding the onerous robes of an exceptions judge."
+      * "It's powerful because it creates a release valve for folks who are frustrated with rough edges in your current policies -- they're still welcome to escalate -- while also ensuring that everyone is operating in a consistent, fair environment; escalations will only be used as inputs for updated policy, not handled in a one-off fashion.
+The approach also maintains working on policy as a leveraged operation for leadership, avoiding the onerous robes of an exceptions judge."
       * When rolling out policy, declare a time at which point it will (maybe) be updated, given the escalations that have happened.